 The Home Performance Stakeholder Council is made up of a core group of dedicated industry representatives committed to working together to advance home performance in British Columbia.
 Home performance is a holistic approach to identifying and addressing energy efficiency, comfort, health, and safety-related issues to make a home perform better.
 The HPSC serves as the lead industry facilitators to increase the supply and demand for BC contractors to deliver quality, affordable services for consumers that focus on whole home performance.

 Need support?
-Use the message icon at the top of the screen after logging in.
+Send a message to Admin-HPSC using the message icon at the top right of the screen after logging in.

-Questions about the course or the HPSC?
-Contact email@example.com
+Questions or issues before you get logged in about the course or the HPSC?
+Contact firstname.lastname@example.org

 Quality Installation of Retrofits in BC Homes

 Step 1: Select the course(s) you want to enroll in by clicking on the blue “Add” buttons.